 Number #1 Website for starting your research

-DuckDuckGo is essential part of the Collect Phase in the process, and helps me speed things up, in just a matter of couple of clicks.
+DuckDuckGo is an essential part of the Collect Phase in the process and helps me speed things up, in just a matter of a couple of clicks.
 All about it in the next article of this series.

-Lately I’ve been creating all sorts of processes for my blogging activities.
-They all started small, but when I’ve put down my social media process, I’ve came to conclusion that they can get really convoluted and fuzzy.
+Lately, I’ve been creating all sorts of processes for my blogging activities.
+They all started small, but when I’ve put down my social media process, I’ve come to a conclusion that they can get really convoluted and fuzzy.
 So I’ve decided to create a simple version of article research template, that I will use as a guideline for future articles.

-Process will help you not to get lost, and not to waste too much time on any of individual steps of article research.
+The process will help you not to get lost, and not to waste too much time on any of the individual steps of article research.
 In order not to overcomplicate things, we need to keep them simple.
 So the process of article research will consist of three things: